Taking Leadership to Heart

 After her mission in Peru, Jamie knew she wanted to work with children in her career and that this would not be her last mission experience.

-“It just showed me that side of myself,” said Jaime, who’s studying nursing at Drexel University in Philadelphia, Pennsylvania.
+“It just showed me that side of myself,” said Jamie, who’s studying nursing at Drexel University in Philadelphia, Pennsylvania.